Renewable and Reliable Supply of Power to Your Data Center

 In the Heart of the National Grid

-Local power production is 100 % green and sustainable, capturing and enjoying the energy produced by hydro, bio and wind power.
+Local power production is 100 % renewable and sustainable, capturing and enjoying the energy produced by hydro, bio and wind power.
 One of four national wind-power centers is located in the region.
-Additional 1500 wind turbines are in the pipeline.
+Additional 1500 wind turbines are in the pipeline to be installed.